 I’m curious to see these trails during their winter dormancy.
 Having visited this woodland in late spring, when the trees are fully leafed-out, I’ve been amazed at how much the sunlight is filtered—stepping back out of the woods is nearly blinding when the sun is shining.

 Following Caleb’s outing, Denise Low and Thomas Pecore Weso will help illuminate the former Delaware trading post in North Lawrence on Saturday, December 30.
 This married duo writes about connections of land to their Native American heritages.
-Denise Low, 2nd Kansas Poet Laureate, is an award-winning author of prose and poetry, including The Turtle’s Beating Heart: One Family’s Story of Lenape Survival.
+Denise Low, 2nd Kansas Poet Laureate, is an award-winning author of prose and poetry, including The Turtle’s Beating Heart: One Family’s Story of Lenape Survival, opens a new window.

 Her candid, compelling and poignant memoir reveals family history with vivid moments that smell like sunshine, to paraphrase the author.
-Thomas Pecore Weso wrote the award-winning Good Seeds: A Menominee Indian Food Memoir.
+Thomas Pecore Weso wrote the award-winning Good Seeds: A Menominee Indian Food Memoir, opens a new window.
 He provides an intimate and nostalgic bridge into the rich heritage of his ancestors’ lifeways.
 Wild rice is a source of cultural identity as well as sustenance, and recipes are included!

 Another celebrated author in this series is Elizabeth Schultz; she will share her inspired, visual and lyrical poetry of natural wonder at Prairie Park on Saturday, January 6.
-Schultz is Professor Emerita of the University of Kansas and author of The Sauntering Eye: Kansas Meditations, poems on Kansas wildlife and environment.
+Schultz is Professor Emerita of the University of Kansas and author of The Sauntering Eye: Kansas Meditations, opens a new window, poems on Kansas wildlife and environment.

 Find more information about this series of events from the library’s website or this link: Local Authors Outside.